Khloe Kardashian Slammed For Wearing Diana Ross-Inspired Curly Wig

 Another claimed in the comments section, “The Appropriation is real.”

-Others then headed to Twitter to call out the reality star for donning the curly wig, where a number of other social media users claimed that her choice in wig was inappropriate.
+Others then headed to Twitter to call out the reality star for donning the curly wig, where a number of other social media users claimed that her choice of the wig was inappropriate.

-But it seems as though the star wasn’t letting the backlash get to her, as she actually told fans that she kept the over the top wig on her head for even longer than she needed to after stepping out to celebrate the singer.
+But it seems as though the star wasn’t letting the backlash get to her, as she actually told fans that she kept the over-the-top wig on her head for even longer than she needed to after stepping out to celebrate the singer.

 Literally @khloekardashian STOP IT…. the hair….
 STOP IT